XingyanLiu/stagewiseNN/README.md

 <img src="docs/source/_figs/umap_rna1.png" height="240"/>

-StagewiseNN can also be applied on **scATAC-seq** data sampled at multiple timepoints, once the peak-by-cell matrix is transformed into the gene activities (i.e., a gene-by-cell matrix).
+StagewiseNN can also be applied on **scATAC-seq** data sampled at multiple timepoints, once the peak-by-cell matrix is transformed into a gene-by-cell matrix (i.e., the gene activities).

 <img src="docs/source/_figs/umap_atac.png" height="236"/>